Your writing could always be better.

 Also note, you need to connect to the internet for the tool to work, so you can’t do any checks while you’re offline.
 Kind of a bummer if you like those undisturbed writing hours on a flight or in your own Walden Pond.
 You might have to leave revisions until you return to civilization.

-Bottom line: ProWritingAid can’t replace a human editor’s touch, but it’s a perfect tool for polishing your writing while you self edit.
+Bottom line of our ProWritingAid review: ProWritingAid can’t replace a human editor’s touch, but it’s a perfect tool for polishing your writing while you self edit.
 It’s a simple and affordable way to uncover your writing habits and ensure you make the best possible impression on every editor or agent when you’re ready to submit your work.

-That’s why we’re excited to partner with ProWritingAid.
-If you’re looking for an editing tool, we highly recommend giving ProWritingAid a try.
-As an added bonus, ProWritingAid is offering The Write Life community a 25% discount on the ProWritingAid Premium tool.
+If you’re interested in trying this tool, ProWritingAid is offering The Write Life community a 25% discount on the ProWritingAid Premium tool.

 This post contains affiliate links.
 That means if you purchase through our links, you’re supporting The Write Life — and we thank you for that!